russellf9/candy-space/README.md

 -  Thinking of a typical bank or credit card organisation, many accounts will exist for many different users.
 External companies can make charge requests against each account, and transfers can be made between internal accounts.
 How could your application implement this?

- Although this is a fairly entry-level exercise, we’ll be paying close attention to the style of your code, as well as its implementation, with extra marks being awarded for the bonus points above, consideration for the application’s appearance, UX and any intuitive extra features.
+-  Although this is a fairly entry-level exercise, we’ll be paying close attention to the style of your code, as well as its implementation, with extra marks being awarded for the bonus points above, consideration for the application’s appearance, UX and any intuitive extra features.

- That being said, it doesn’t need to be a production ready, piece of art.
+-  That being said, it doesn't need to be a production ready, piece of art.
 Good luck!